The WeatherCams below refresh automatically every 15 seconds and are updated 24 hours a day.

 This WeatherCam is located at the FifeWeather station at Lochgelly and points 310°NW towards Loch Ore and Benarty Hill.

-Our brand new Anstruther WeatherCam went live on November 20th, 2014, and brings the picturesque Anstruther harbour to the Internet.
+The Anstruther WeatherCam went live on November 20th, 2014, and brings the picturesque Anstruther harbour to the Internet.
 The camera faces due South, overlooking the harbour.
-Our sincere thanks to the Scottish Fisheries Museum, for accomodating this weathercam.
+My sincere thanks to the Scottish Fisheries Museum, for accommodating this weathercam.

-Our brand new St Andews Weathercam provides views looking North from the western edge of St. Andrews, overlooking the St. Andrews Links clubhouse (very left of frame) and West Sands beach.
+The St Andews Weathercam went live on the 26th of November 2015 and provides views looking North from the western edge of St. Andrews, overlooking the St. Andrews Links clubhouse (very left of frame) and West Sands beach.
 Tentsmuir Forest can be seen in the middle distance on the left of frame, and beyond that is Tayside, on the northern side of the Firth of Tay.

-Below is our new live video weathercam viewer.
-The live video views do not have the weather data overlay, but they does boast a full 25 frames-per-second live video feed from our Lochgelly and Aberdour weathercams, also operating 24x7.
+The live video views do not have the weather data overlay, but they does boast a full 25 frames-per-second live video feed from the Lochgelly and Aberdour weathercams, also operating 24x7.